I’ve said it before and I’ll say it again: I love real estate investing.

 These companies function similarly to Fundrise.
 However, with a REIT, you don’t actually own specific buildings.
 You own part of the REIT and its portfolio.
 It’s a small distinction, but an important one.

 REITs are often traded publicly like stocks, and you can find them on any number of secondary stock exchanges.
 You can diversify even more by investing in a REIT ETF (Exchange Traded Fund), which is typically a low-cost way to invest in multiple REITs at once.
-Check out a brokerage house like Ally Invest to learn more.
+Check out a brokerage house like M1 Finance to learn more.

 4) Hire a Property Manager